NETWORG/blog/_posts/2023-08-28-using-power-fx-with-dataverse-context-outside-of-dataverse.md

  FormulaValue.NewSingleColumnTable(arrayOfPrimitives.Select(x => FormulaValue.New((string)x!)))
 ```

-You might think there may have been an “obvious” choice on how to achieve the same result using the build in function “ParseJSON”, but that returns an Untyped object which you would then need to cast with functions such as Boolean or Value.
+You might think there may have been an “obvious” choice on how to achieve the same result using the built in function “ParseJSON”, but that returns an Untyped object which you would then need to cast with functions such as Boolean or Value.

 In case of update or delete requests, we can also provide a reference to the record that’s being affected with a handy object Record.